-A handful of Dike residents Monday expressed concerns regarding the planned Dike solar farm to Hopkins County Commissioners during their regular meeting Monday morning, Dec.
+A handful of Dike residents Monday expressed concerns regarding the planned Dike, TX solar farm to Hopkins County Commissioners during their regular meeting Monday morning, Dec.
 21.

 Cynthia Martin of Dike said residents of the area hadn’t been properly notified in advance of the planned solar farm.
 She said they learned of it after hearing that county officials had recently granted the company an extension of time to construct the solar facility, pushing back other dates on the agreement by another year for Hopkins Energy LLC.

 Precinct 3 Commissioner Wade Bartley pointed out a public meeting was held at Sulphur Bluff school last year regarding the matter.
 The Dike resident said they were told notice for the meeting was posted in the newspaper.
 The Dike residents said they don’t read the paper and, thus, didn’t know about it.

 Martin’s son and Dike resident Robert Joslin both claimed they weren’t aware of the meeting held in 2019 in Sulphur Bluff when the school district was asked to agree for an application to be sent to the comptroller regarding the project, to see if it qualified for a tax incentive, nor prior to its approval by local axing entities.

 Martin presented several sheets with approximately 150 names, signatures and addresses from area residents she and Robert Joslin said were collected in one day, attesting that the residents were never notified of the planned project.

 “No one was notified.
 No one knew it was coming until I raised the flag.
 Now, how do you look at your citizens of Dike and tell them that’s OK?”
 Martin asked.
 “These people didn’t know.
 They had no way to come up here and protest because they didn’t know at any point in time.”